-WARNING: This tab includes options which should only be changed if you are quite familiar with the meshing algorithm and techniques used .
+WARNING: This tab includes options that should only be changed if you are quite familiar with the meshing algorithm and techniques used.

-- FORCE SYMMETRIC X, Y, Z MESH: This will force a symmetric mesh about the x, y or z axis.
+- FORCE SYMMETRIC X, Y, Z MESH: This will force symmetric meshes about the x-, y-, or z-axis.
 When this option is enabled, the meshing algorithm ONLY considers objects in the positive half of the simulation region.
 The mesh in the negative half is simply a copy of the positive half mesh.
 All physical structures and mesh override regions in the negative half will not be considered by the meshing algorithm.
 This option also forces a mesh point at the center of the simulation region.
-Forcing a symmetric mesh ensures that the mesh does not change when going from a simulation with symmetry to a simulation without symmetry.
+Forcing symmetric meshes ensures that the mesh does not change when going from a simulation with symmetry to a simulation without symmetry.